In addition to ministry teams we also have several standing committees that help with the administrative functions of the church.

 Here are some requirements to serve on a Committee:

-- you’ve been a member of the church for at least a year,
+- you’ve been a member of the church for three to four years,

 - you’ve been nominated by (it’s true) a Committee on Committees, and